plone/plone.distribution/docs/usage/package-structure.md

     >
 ```

-And also include `plone.distribution`:
+Include `plone.distribution`.

 ```xml
   <include package="plone.distribution" />
 ```

-Then declare the distributions included in your package:
+Declare the distributions included in your package.

 ```xml
   <plone:distribution
       name="blog"
       title="Personal Blog"
       description="A Plone site already configured to host a personal Blog." directory="distributions/blog"
       />
 ```

-The registered distribution will configure a Personal Blog, with some default content.
+The registered distribution will configure a personal blog with some default content.

 ## `distributions` folder

-A convention is to use the `distributions/<distribution_name>`folder in the root of your package to organize your distribution configuration.
+By convention use the `distributions/<distribution_name>` folder in the root of your package to organize your distribution configuration.

-In that folder, you will need to provide:
+In that folder, you must provide the following.

 ### `image.png`

-A 1080x768 image of your distribution.
-It could be the default page of a new site, your logo, or any other way of representing this distribution.
+A 1080 pixels wide by 768 pixels tall image of your distribution.
+It could be the default page of a new site, your logo, or any other way to represent this distribution.

 ### `profiles.json`

-A `JSON` file with the GenericSetup profiles that are used by your distribution during installation.
+This is a `JSON` file with the GenericSetup profiles that are used by your distribution during installation.

 This file needs to contain two keys:

+`base`
-* **base**: List of profiles installed in every new site using this distribution.
+:   A list of profiles installed in every new site using this distribution.

+`content`
-* **content**: List of profiles installed when the user decides to create a site with example content.
+:   A list of profiles installed when the user decides to create a site with example content.

-The configuration for a new Volto site is:
+The configuration for a new Volto site is the following.

 ```json
 {